 George Mason University

-Tzvia Waronker, Brooklyn born, is a freshman at John Jay.
-She is majoring in forensic psychology and wants to work with prison reformation.
-Tzvia has volunteered at Yale New Haven Health Hospital and will also be volunteering for the NYPD auxiliary unit.
-In 2018-2019, Tzvia directed/co-directed two short films about the power of perspective.
+Tzvia Waronker is Brooklyn born, freshman at John Jay College of Criminal Justice.
+Majoring in forensic psychology, Tzvia aims to join the cause of prison reform.
+Tzvia has volunteered at Yale New Haven Health hospital and plans to assist the NYPD auxiliary unit.
+In 2018/19 Tzvia directed/co-directed two short films about the power of perspective.

 King’s College London